geekbot-com/technical-assessment/README.md

 - [X] Use the slack api:

+    - In order to proceed you will need to have access to a slack workspace.
+You can easilly create one on your own if you don't have access to one (https://slack.com/create)
     - Implement a simple oauth flow to get access to a token to use slack's api. (by using routes in our framework)
     - Using this token and slack api get access to the following:
         - All the public and private channels you have access from your workspace